e271828e/Flight.jl/docs/notes/design/framework_design.md

 with these overrides."
 The alternative base — the stopped sim's current stores — was rejected: it makes the result depend on run history, exactly the hidden input the trace-header discipline exists to kill.
-Warm restart needs no second semantics: a `capture` service reads the current stores back *as a condition value* (capture → tweak → apply), the same gather the trace header already needs.
+Warm restart needs no second semantics: a `capture` service reads the current stores **and root slots** back *as a condition value* (capture → tweak → apply) — slot coverage is what makes the captured condition total, hence re-applicable under §16.6 — the same gather the trace header already needs.
 One mechanism, two uses.

 **The mirror-tree spelling was rejected** (nested NamedTuples shaped like the assembly): the same information, but a second spelling of structure that must